House Oversight threatens Justice Department official with contempt for bucking subpoena

 Rep. AOC questions Secretary Ross: 'Why are we violating the law?'March 15, 201902:59

-Cumming's move comes weeks before the U.S. Supreme Court is set to consider whether the Trump administration's addition of the citizenship question violates the U.S. Constitution and the Administrative Procedure Act.
-Three federal judges have already ruled that Ross's actions were unconstitutional and violated federal law.
+Cummings' move comes weeks before the Supreme Court is set to consider whether the Trump administration's addition of the citizenship question violates the Constitution and the Administrative Procedure Act.
+Three federal judges have already ruled that Ross' actions were unconstitutional and violated federal law.

 Gore emerged as a key figure during the hearing.
 Ross claimed he decided to add the question in December 2017 after he learned that the Justice Department might want it included, a rationale Democrats rejected.